-Ariana Grande is the latest, appearing in the news earlier this week.
-“Yes!” you might say, “I was waiting for someone to notice that ‘7 Rings’ is just “My Favorite Things” from Sound of Music!”
+Ariana Grande appeared in the news yesterday.
+“Yes!” you might say, “‘7 Rings’ is just “My Favorite Things” from Sound of Music!”
 No, it’s not that.
-Grande signed away nearly all of her future earnings from “7 Rings” for the license to sing most of it to the tune of “My Favorite Things.”
-She’s actually being sued over what little of that track is NOT sung to “My Favorite Things;” accused not just by one, by the way, but maybe by two or three different artists (!) who think her chorus’s lyrical flow is too much like their own.
+Grande properly signed away nearly all of her future earnings from “7 Rings” for the license to sing it to the tune of “My Favorite Things.”
+She’s actually being sued over what little of that track is NOT sung to “My Favorite Things;” accused not just by one, but two or three different artists (!) who think her chorus’s lyrical flow is too much like their own.

 All these lawsuits have gotten composers and record companies a bit spooked.
-Just in the past week or so there were articles in both the New York Times, It’s Got a Great Beat, and You Can File a Lawsuit to It, and in Rolling Stone, How Music Copyright Lawsuits Are Scaring Away New Hits about this, and the dire message in both, one that I’ve heard a ton since the “Dark Horse” verdict, is that these cases represent a distressing seismic shift and that we should all be concerned that creatives are paralyzed and the arts will suffer for it.
+Just in the past week or so there were articles in both the New York Times, It’s Got a Great Beat, and You Can File a Lawsuit to It, and in Rolling Stone, How Music Copyright Lawsuits Are Scaring Away New Hits about it.
+The dire message in both, one that I’ve heard a ton since the “Dark Horse” verdict, is that these cases represent a distressing seismic shift in copyright and that we should all be concerned that creatives are feeling paralyzed and that the arts will suffer for it.

-Both of these verdicts surprised a lot of people; they made composers and musicians uneasy, and they annoyed a lot of musicologists, myself included.
-And certainly, it makes sense that these high profile and big money cases might be what’s encouraging more lawsuits, (I do get more requests for consultations when these cases are in the news.) but even if more lawsuits mean more frivolous lawsuits, what’s the appropriate response?
-Is a response appropriate at all?
+Both of these verdicts made composers and musicians uneasy.
+And it makes sense that these high profile and big money cases might be what’s encouraging more and more lawsuits, (I do get more requests for consultations when these cases are in the news.) but even if more lawsuits mean more frivolous lawsuits, what’s the appropriate response?

-Understand meanwhile, I agree that these plaintiffs were super wrong about all of that!
+If you’ve ever read Musicologize before you know that I agree that these plaintiffs were super wrong about everything!
 “Blurred Lines” didn’t infringe on “Got To Give It Up,” and “Dark Horse” didn’t infringe upon “Joyful Noise.”
-But while these were bad verdicts, the sky is still blue and didn’t fall.
-You still cannot have copyright to a mere vibe, nor infringe upon a style, nor be held liable “just for being influenced.”
-That doesn’t follow.
-And skip the unproductive, hyperbolic, and lazy messaging like: “All music is derivative!
+But while these were terrible verdicts, the sky is still blue and not falling.
+You still cannot have copyright to a mere vibe, nor can you infringe just upon a style, nor can you be held liable “just for being influenced.”
+That doesn’t necessarily follow at all.
+And skip the unproductive, hyperbolic, and lazy alternative that goes, “All music is derivative!
 There’s only 12 notes!
-You’re telling me every new song anymore has to be 100% unique, otherwise, it’s infringement!?”
-No, it’s not.
-Never was; still isn’t.
-Chill.
+Now you’re telling me every new song anymore has to be 100% unique, otherwise, it’s infringement!?”
+No. Never was.
+Not all similarity is substantial enough to be an infringement.

-One thing that is true is that it can be hard for laypersons and even most professional musicians to know the difference between what’s appropriate and what’s wrongful appropriation.
-Let’s appreciate this.
+One thing that is true is that it can be hard for laypersons and even most professional musicians to know the difference between what’s appropriate and what’s wrongful appropriation; let’s appreciate this.
 That’s why musicologists are involved in these cases.
-And that’s why increasingly we’re being asked to evaluate music before release to proactively assess and avoid or at least mitigate risk.
+And that’s why increasingly we’re being asked to evaluate originality of music before release to proactively assess and avoid or at least mitigate risk.
 It’s not simple stuff.
+It’s just not.

 It’s also true that the music itself is a contributing factor.
-Caramanica wrote in his Times article about a lack of appreciation and understanding for the way pop music mostly evolves, where each iteration strives to have one toe in new territory but while remaining mostly in a place of comfortable familiarity, reliability, and thus, appeal and marketability.
-He’s right.
-In the Rolling Stone article, Ross Golan, a super talented and successful songwriter responsible tons of big songs by famous artists, was quoted saying, “Music is now more similar than it is different, for the first time.”
+Caramanica wrote in his Times article about a lack of appreciation and understanding for the way pop music mostly evolves, where each iteration strives to have one toe in new novel territory but remaining mostly in a place of comfortable familiarity and thus, appeal and marketability.
+He’s obviously right!
+Over in the Rolling Stone article, Ross Golan, a super talented and successful songwriter responsible for tons of big songs by famous artists, was quoted saying, “Music is now more similar than it is different, for the first time.”
 He added, “People are using the same sample packs, the same plug-ins, because it’s efficient.”
-He’s right too.
+He’s right too!

-To which I might point out, “Copying is efficient too, and intentional or not, it’s wrong and illegal, so don’t steal!
-Try harder.
+To which I might add though, “Copying is efficient too, and whether it’s intentional or not, it’s both wrong and illegal.
+So, don’t steal, regardless of your genre.
+Work harder.
 Be better.
-If one writes ridiculously derivative music, the risk one brings onboard is deserved.
+If you write ridiculously derivative music, the risk you bring onboard is often deserved.

 And in that same Rolling Stone article, Joel Timen, vice president of A&R and publishing at Curb Word Entertainment, was quoted saying, “A lot of my songwriters have been asking more questions: ‘Does this melody or pre-chorus section remind you of anything?
 Should we be careful?’”

-Can copyright law evolve?
-Maybe.
-Copyright law is intended to serve the greater good.
+Copyright law meanwhile is intended to serve the greater good.
 The constant evolution of music, and art more generally, is part of that “good.”
-Is not the world better off when Danger Mouse mashes up The Beatles’ “The White Album” with Jay-Z’s “The Black Album” and makes “The Gray Album?”
+Is the world not better off when Danger Mouse mashes up The Beatles’ “The White Album” with Jay-Z’s “The Black Album” and makes “The Gray Album?”
 We can’t be oblivious to modern music-making, tastes, style, the art, and the techniques that drive and enable it.
 Overprotecting is bad.
-Maybe some evolution is in order.
+Maybe some evolution is in order for copyright.
 Maybe modern music style demands it.

-It’s worth monitoring the respective incentives of plaintiffs, lawyers, intellectual property squatters, copyright trolls (?) and the like, which might be swinging toward more frivolous lawsuits.
+Getting a little far afield here, but it’s worth watching the respective incentives of plaintiffs, lawyers, intellectual property squatters, and copyright trows, which are encouraging more frivolous lawsuits.
 Are we incentivizing IP squatters?
 We REALLY don’t want someone stalking Mr. Bogart, ready to slip a landmine beneath him in a “gotcha” sorta way.
 What if I run over to royalty exchange, and I comb through looking for songs that sound a little like other songs, buy up some rights, and go sue somebody!
-Nevermind the right and wrong of it, what about the calculus?
+Nevermind the right and wrong of it, what’s the math?
 What’s my ROI?

-Copyright law seeks to protect creators’ exclusive rights to their works (in itself an incentive toward future creativity) but without overprotecting such that future creativity is stifled.
-That’s a balance and maintaining that balance requires adjustment.
-A bit like cybersecurity, very much in the news today; copyright law and the justice system may need to adjust to stay a step ahead and disincentivize IP squatters and discourage frivolous lawsuits.
-It’s not terribly simple.
-It’s gonna require thinking harder.
+Copyright law seeks to protect creators’ exclusive rights to their works (encouraging creativity) but without overprotecting such that creativity is scared and stifled.
+It’s a balance, and maintaining that balance might require adjustment.
+A bit like cybersecurity, which was also in the news today; copyright law and the justice system may need to adjust to stay a step ahead of industrious IP squatters and discourage frivolous lawsuits.